-Some people believe that the cabins’ oxygen levels are kept deliberately low in order to calm passengers into a lethargic state.
+Some people believe that the cabins’ oxygen levels are kept deliberately low to calm passengers into a lethargic state.
 However, that concept could not be farther from the truth.
 According to the founder of Holidayers travel website and pilot, Dan Boland, “pilots share the same air as passengers, so if this were true, we’d be falling asleep too”.
 In reality, the reason for feeling sleepy has more to do with in-flight fatigue, boredom, motion, and the cabin pressurization makes it slightly more difficult for human lungs to utilize oxygen.

 Electronic Devices Can Cause a Crash:

 There has never been a documented situation in which an electrical device has interfered with the plane’s navigation system.
-Even some private jets have Wi-Fi on board.
-So why do so many airlines ask you to turn off devices during flight?
+Even some private jets have Wi-Fi onboard.
+So why do so many airlines ask you to turn off devices during the flight?
 The Federal Communications Commission has banned all use of mobile devices on planes, but not because it interferes with navigation.
 Phones are banned because the signal bounces of numerous phone towers at the same time and clogs up the ground networks.
-It also helps to ensure that all passengers are tuned-in to the safety briefing, or to ensure that devices are not thrown around the plane during turbulence.
+It also helps to ensure that all passengers are tuned-in to the safety briefing or to ensure that devices are not thrown around the plane during turbulence.

 Planes Flying Themselves:

 It is a common misunderstanding that autopilot means the plane is flying itself.
 However, this is not the case at all!
-An autopilot is essentially an advanced form of a GPS system.
+An autopilot is essentially an advanced form of a GPS.
 It provides input and support regarding direction and position, but there is always a human in control of the airplane!

 Get Drunk Faster On a Plane: